The SymTFT for $N$-ality defects: Part I: Introduction

 As with standard group-like symmetries, an important problem for physicists is to understand the representation theory of non-invertible symmetries \cite{Bartsch:2022mpm,Bartsch:2022ytj,Bartsch:2023wvv}.
 One of the most important tools in the study of the representation theory of non-invertible symmetries is the so-called \textit{Symmetry TFT} (SymTFT), which has been developed in a variety of directions in a vast series of works including but not limited to \cite{Freed:2012bs,Freed:2018cec,Kong:2020cie,Gaiotto:2020iye,Burbano:2021loy, Apruzzi:2021nmk,Apruzzi:2022dlm, Chatterjee:2022kxb, Chatterjee:2022tyg, Moradi:2022lqp, Freed:2022qnc,Kaidi:2023maf,DelZotto:2024tae,Putrov:2025xmw,DelZotto:2025yoy,Schafer-Nameki:2025fiy,Qi:2025tal,Jia:2025bui}.

 Amongst non-invertible symmetries, the simplest are those of Tambara-Yamagami type \cite{tambara1998tensor}, which contain only a single non-invertible element known as a ``duality defect''.
-The SymTFT for duality defects was discussed in great detail in \cite{Kaidi:2022cpf}, in both 2d/3d and 4d/5d.\footnote{Previous results from the mathematics literature include \cite{izumi2001structure,gelaki2009centers}, and from the physics literature include \cite{Barkeshli:2014cna,2015arXiv150306812T}. } In addition, for some special cases where the non-invertible symmetry can be obtained from discrete gauging of certain invertible symmetries, SymTFTs are simply finite gauge theories and some explicit examples have been studied in \cite{Lu:2024lzf,Bhardwaj:2025jtf,Bhardwaj:2025piv}.
-However, beyond these simplest examples, essentially no SymTFTs of non-trivial categories have been understood in full detail.
-The current series of papers aims to improve this situation by analyzing the SymTFT for what is perhaps the most natural generalization of duality defects.
+The SymTFT for duality defects was discussed in great detail in \cite{Kaidi:2022cpf}, in both 2d/3d and 4d/5d; additional results can be found in \cite{Bhardwaj:2023idu,Antinucci:2022vyk,Bhardwaj:2024xcx}.\footnote{Previous results from the mathematics literature include \cite{izumi2001structure,gelaki2009centers}, and from the physics literature include \cite{Barkeshli:2014cna,2015arXiv150306812T}. } In addition, for some special cases where the non-invertible symmetry can be obtained from discrete gauging of certain invertible symmetries, SymTFTs are simply finite gauge theories and some explicit examples have been studied in \cite{Lu:2024lzf,Bhardwaj:2025jtf,Bhardwaj:2025piv}.
+Beyond these simplest examples, the list of explicit SymTFTs appearing in the Physics literature grows more sparse, though some examples include the SymTFT for $G$-ality defects discussed in \cite{Lawrie:2023tdz,Apruzzi:2024cty}, as well as that for Haagerup symmetry discussed in \cite{Bottini:2025hri,Albert:2025umy}.
+The current series of papers aims to analyze in full detail the SymTFT for what is perhaps the most natural generalization of duality defects.

 In particular, the focus of this paper is on the SymTFT for $N$-ality defects (occasionally restricting to $N=p$ being a prime number, though most of our results hold for more general $N$).\footnote{Earlier studies of the structure of $N$-ality, and more generally $G$-ality defects can be found in \cite{Lu:2024ytl,Ando:2024hun,Lu:2024lzf,Maeda:2025rxc}. } The fusion category we are interested in has $|G|$ elements $g \in G$ with fusion rules given by the group multiplication for the Abelian group $G$, as well as $N-1$ non-invertible elements $Q_I$ for $I=1, \dots, N-1$ and $I \simeq I + N$, with fusion rules given by, \bea Q_I \times Q_J = \left\{ \right. ~, g \times Q_I = Q_I \times g = Q_I~. \eea